 The result is not as thick as this one, but the taste is still amazing.
 So, if you’re watching your calories, that’s another alternative for you.

 Real Easy Weeknight Recipe

-For a vegetarian chowder, skip the chicken, use vegetable broth, and enjoy a delicious bowl of gluten-free vegetarian corn chowder in less than 30 minutes.
+For a vegetarian corn chowder, skip the chicken, use vegetable broth, and enjoy a delicious bowl of gluten-free vegetarian corn chowder soup in less than 30 minutes.

 Without the flour, the real challenge was how to thicken the chowder.
 After a few batches, I figured two things that helped me thicken the chowder.

 First, I blended some corn with half & half.
 That not only helped in thickening the broth, it also gave a big corn flavor boost to the chowder, that you would otherwise get by using corn broth.

 Second, once it was done cooking, I used my hand blender for 5 seconds and it thickened the chowder just enough for me.
 In the video recipe, I skipped this step too and my family liked that result as well.

 Alternatively, you can use a tablespoon of rice flour during the saute process, or, use a corn starch slurry in the end, to thicken the chowder before serving.

 Corn-Flour Slurry: Making a corn-flour slurry is super easy.
 Simply dissolve 1 tablespoon of corn starch in 3-4 tablespoons of room temperature broth/milk/water and add it to the chowder towards the end of cooking.
 Stir for a few seconds.
 It thickens the chowder almost immediately.